-Parents who work, or are looking for work away from home, including those who work out of state, must be included, unless there is a legal separation.
+Parents who attend school, work, or are looking for work away from home, including those who work out of state, must be included, unless there is a legal separation.

-The legal spouse of the parent described above, regardless of the legal spouse's legal relationship to the child(ren).
+- The legal spouse of the parent described above, regardless of the legal spouse's legal relationship to the child(ren), unless they fall under any of the categories of who may not be included listed in Item 3 below.

 The stepparent may not choose to be excluded when the parent is in the home.